sme23/Smefile/readme.md

 ## To Fix

 - Make Fixed Damage Weapons re-calc effectiveness (verify working with eff rework as well)
-- Make Laguz units untransform at the end of chapters (via ASMC or otherwise) (see how debuffs are cleared?)
 - Give Unit Shop a proper targeting routine & set shop inventories & types per-unit
 - Implement proper soft weapon locks (will need modification to be ported back to skill system)
 - Either hack the event commands for changing allegiance to clear fatigue or just make an ASMC for clearing fatigue on a given unit